gaboesquivel/gaboesquivel/content/tech/nuqs.md

   - nuqs provides a way to store and synchronize state in URL query parameters with type safety.
   - It enables shareable URLs with application state and seamless integration with Next.js.
 experience:
-  - Used nuqs in BasilicEVM and bitlauncher for managing filterable and shareable UI states.
+  - Used nuqs in Opyn and BitLauncher for managing filterable and shareable UI states.
-  - Implemented URL-based state management to improve user experience with shareable application states.
 ---

 # nuqs